 About our lamb

-Lamb is a seasonal meat, which means there is naturally, both highs and dips in availability of locally produced meat.
+Lamb is a seasonal meat, which means there is naturally changing availability of locally produced product throughout the year.

-To guarantee that our lamb is 'best in season', Waitrose & Partners works with dedicated British and New Zealand farmers to provide high quality, tender lamb all year round.
+To guarantee that our lamb is 'best in season', we work with dedicated British and New Zealand farmers to provide high quality, tender lamb throughout the year.

 Many of our farmers have been supplying us for more than a decade, so they understand and share our values and commitment to achieving the highest standards of quality, food safety and animal welfare.